Impact for nature recovery

 Ancient woodlands are unique havens for wildlife and crucial carbon sinks, yet our remaining ancient woods cover just 2.5% of the UK and what's left is damaged by non-native trees or threatened by development.
 Our partnership with the energy supplier, E.ON Next, will help us continue our fight to protect and restore them.

-Simply choose one of the E.ON Next fixed-term tariffs, and a one-off donation will be made to support our work on the ground in the UK's precious ancient woodlands.
+When customers choose one of the E.ON Next fixed-term tariffs, a one-off donation is made to support our work on the ground in the UK's precious ancient woodlands.

 Julian Lennertz